wultra/powerauth-push-server/docs/PowerAuth-Push-Server-0.24.0.md

 ## Push Server Administration

-In the latest version of Push Server, we decided to remove the web administration console, due to it's simplicity.
+In the latest version of Push Server, we decided to remove the web administration console, due to its simplicity.
 You can configure apps either via database by inserting values to the `push_app_credentials` table, or by calling [Administration API](./Push-Server-API.md#administration)